turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_focus/index.md

   - `ChargePeriodEnd`
   - `BillingPeriodStart`
   - `BillingPeriodEnd`
-- If none of the columns above are present, then Tailpipe will be unable to collect logs from that export.
+  - If none of the columns above are present, logs will not be collected, and Tailpipe will report these as errors.
-- If the export does not include the `SubAccountId` column, logs will still collected, but all rows will be indexed under `default` instead of an AWS account ID.
+- If the export does not include the `SubAccountId` column, logs will be collected, but all rows will be indexed under `default` instead of an AWS account ID.

 ## Configure